 To qualify for the Mills Act Program in Los Angeles your property must be either:

-1) an existing City of Los Angeles Historic-Cultural Monument
+1) a Los Angeles Historic-Cultural Monument (HCM)

 2) or A Contributing Structure in a Historic Preservation Overlay Zone (HPOZ)

 It is important to hurry and complete your contract if you are considering to apply for the program because the city of Los Angeles is capping the amount of property tax revenue it will lose from Mills Act contracts at $1,000,000.
-I can tell you that we are somewhere near $750,000 at the moment, and at the current rate of applications, Los Angeles will reach its Cap- so don’t wait, if you don’t get your application finished in the next two years, the opportunity to participate in this program may be gone.
+I can tell you that we are somewhere near $750,000 at the moment, and at the current rate of applications, Los Angeles will reach its Cap- so don’t wait, if you don’t get your application finished in the future, the opportunity to participate in this program may be gone.

-Current assessed valuation = $ 1,400,000
+tax assessed value = $ 1,400,000

 ($ 1,400,000 x 0.0125)